xtrime-ru/TelegramApiServer/README.md

         -s  --session   Name for session file (optional) Multiple sessions can be specified: "--session=user --session=bot"

-                        Each session is stored in `sessions/%session%.madeline`.
+                        Each session is stored in `sessions/{$session}.madeline`.
                         Nested folders supported.
                         See README for more examples.

+        -e  --env       .env file name. (default: .env).
+                        Helpful when need multiple instances with different settings

+            --docker    Apply some settings for docker: add docker network to whitelist.

-    Also  options can be set in .env file (see .env.example)
+    Also some options can be set in .env file (see .env.example)
     ```
 1. Access Telegram API with simple GET/POST requests.